Students applying to the MSN* program must have earned a BSN degree in Nursing and hold a current nursing license.

 By applying online, you can save your information and log in later with a username and password.
 Once all sections are complete, click "Submit" and the application will be immediately sent to the processing office.
 You also may return to the application after submission to upload additional documents.

-May I apply to more than one program on one application?
 For each application you submit, you must choose a program to which to apply.
 If you are interested in applying to more than one program, you may be required to submit more than one application.
 You should contact the Office of Graduate & Professional Enrollment Management at 312.915.8951 for more information.

 When listing the institutions that you have previously attended, you must list all institutions you have attended where you took courses for credit.
 If you neglect to list all institutions where you took courses for credit that is considered academic fraud.
 If you audited a class or took a class for no credit, it is not necessary to list that institution.